iaguara/iaguara/README.md

 RUN_COMMAND="vim <options> <files>" iaguara vim run
 ```

-*Some projects have a file in the `bin` folder for easy access from anywhere:*
+*Some apps have a file in the `bin` folder for easy access from anywhere:*

 ```shell
 vim <options> <files>